Minor in Banking

 Hands-on Activities

-The Minor in Banking prioritizes experiential learning through a range of activities integrated into the curriculum, equipping students to embark on or advance their careers in banking while preparing them for the challenges of the professional landscape.
-A key feature of this program is the culminating bank simulation project, which is an integral component of the Bank Strategy course.
+The Minor in Banking emphasizes experiential learning through various integrated activities, preparing students to start or advance their careers in banking while equipping them to navigate professional challenges.
+A key element of the minor is the bank simulation project, which is a central part of the Bank Strategy course.

 What You’ll Learn: